Personal Memoirs of U. S. Grant: Adam Badeau

 Adam Badeau, who assisted Grant during the first month of writing his Memoirs.

 The handwriting in the manuscript of Grant's Memoirs and that of his friend Mark Twain, showing that Twain was neither the author nor took dictation of Grant's Memoirs.

-In the early stages of writing his Memoirs Grant had the assistance of Adam Badeau, an author and former army officer, who had served on Grant's staff during the war.
+In the early stages of writing his Memoirs, Grant had the assistance of Adam Badeau, an author and former army officer, who had served on Grant's staff during the war.
 Badeau left before the project was complete, having disputed with Grant and his family concerning how much he would be paid and how he would be credited for his research, editing, and fact-checking.
-This led Badeau to initiate and spread the persistent rumor (before the book was even published) that Twain ghostwrote Grant's memoirs.
-In fact, the original manuscript is written in only Grant's handwriting.
+This led Badeau to spread the rumor that Twain ghostwrote Grant's memoirs.
+In fact, the original manuscript is written only in Grant's handwriting.
 Grant's son Frederick took over many of Badeau's fact-checking and research responsibilities after the author's departure in May 1885.
 Badeau eventually settled with Grant's heirs for $10,000 in the fall of 1888.